Wind Resource Information

 How does a wind turbine work?

-This aerial view of a wind power plant shows how a group of wind turbines can make electricity for the utility grid.
+A group of wind turbines can make electricity for the utility grid.
 The electricity is sent through transmission and distribution lines to its destination – homes, businesses, schools, etc.

 These three-blade wind turbines are operated “upwind,” with the blades facing into the wind.
 The other common wind turbine type is the two-blade, downwind turbine.